Eugen Papst

 Eugen Papst (24 December 1886 – 2 January 1956) was a German composer and music teacher.

 Life

-Papst was born in Oberammergau the son of the pedagogue and head teacher of the same name, Eugen Papst (1855-1923), after whom the Eugen-Papst-Förderschule in Germering was later named.
+Papst was born in Oberammergau, the son of an educator and head teacher of the same name, Eugen Papst (1855-1923), after whom the Eugen-Papst-Förderschule in Germering was later named.
 He then attended the teacher training seminar in Freising and studied at the University of Music and Performing Arts Munich from 1907.